MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/creating-infopath-form-templates-that-work-with-infopath-forms-services.md

 The following classes and members of the InfoPath managed code object model provided by the [Microsoft.Office.InfoPath](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.aspx) namespace are supported only in InfoPath.

 > [!NOTE]
 > These object model members can be used in the code of a browser-enabled form template, if you write conditional logic that determines whether the form is opened in the browser or InfoPath .
-For more information, see [How to: Write Conditional Logic That Determines the Run-time Environment](how-to-write-conditional-logic-that-determines-the-run-time-environment.md).
+For more information, see [Write Conditional Logic That Determines the Run-time Environment](how-to-write-conditional-logic-that-determines-the-run-time-environment.md).

 |**Parent Class**|**Members**|
 |:-----|:-----|